 What happens after USCIS receives your OPT application?

-TCNJ will receive a receipt notice from USCIS after your application has been filed and will contact you to request that you pick it up at our front desk.
-You can check the status of your application with the receipt notice number by going to the USCIS Case Status web page at: USCIS Case Status Web Page.*
+You will receive a receipt notice from USCIS after your application has been filed.
+You can check the status of your application with the receipt notice number by going to the USCIS Case Status web page at: USCIS Case Status Web Page.

-- Up to 90 days after applying, TCNJ will receive your OPT card and will contact you to request that you pick it up at our front desk.
-Please note that you are not authorized to work until you have the card in hand and the effective start date on the card has arrived.
+Up to 90 days after applying, you will receive your Employment Authorization Document (EAD) and approval letter.
+Please note that you are not authorized to work until you have the card in hand or before the effective start date on the card.